Resize images online.

-Set exact pixel dimensions, lock the aspect ratio, or pick from common presets like HD, 4K, and social media sizes.
-Everything runs in your browser.
+Set exact pixel dimensions, lock aspect ratio, or pick HD and 4K presets.
+Everything runs in your browser — no upload ever.

 Drop an image here